Gmail only: Upload encryption keys for client-side encryption

 - A CA not trusted by Google: For example, to use your own CA, you can add its root certificate in the Admin console.
 For details, go to Manage trusted certificates for S/MIME.

-If you use a CA that's not trusted by Google and users send client-side encrypted emails outside your organization, the receiver must also trust the CA.
+If you use a CA that Google does not trust and users send client-side encrypted emails outside your organization, the receiver must also trust the CA.

 On a computer that has OpenSSL installed, run the following command in a terminal: